 Evo: Why is it so important to create these kinds of self-service opportunities?

-MD: With non-traditional students, they may not be physically here—in fact, they may be several time zones away—and they may need self-service options because our business hours are not convenient for them.
+MD: With non-traditional students, they may not be physically here—in fact, they may be several time zones away—so they need self-service options, because our business hours are not convenient for them.
 They may also be busy professionals who want a simple effective way to sign up for a course with little or no human interaction.
 These days, hardly anyone calls a store to order an item, why should enrolling in a course be any different?

 Evo: When you think about how you use the Destiny One product how would you differentiate the functionality of your traditional CRM with the Destiny One product that you’re using?